bson/filtergen/README.md

 # KiCad Schematic Filter Generator

+*NOTE*: this generator produces old legacy file formats, but current KiCad (as of v9.0.2) can import and convert this to a current project.
+I've included a dummy project file in `dummy.pro` that allows easily creating one.
+Then the schematic in that dummy project can be imported or simulated.
+Just copy the `dummy.pro` project and the schematic `.sch` file into a folder.
+Open this dummy project in kicad, open the schematic editor, click past the missing cache warning, and save it.
+This creates a `.kicad_sch` file which can then be simulated or imported to another project.

+Back to the description...

 This is a fairly simple filter generator that not only calculates cascades but can also output KiCad schematics.
 I created this because capturing and then populating components values in a schematic is